swiftlang/swift/docs/ABI.rst

   the Objective-C runtime.
 - The mangled **name** is referenced as a null-terminated C string at **offset 1**.
+- If the protocol inherits one or more other protocols, a pointer to the **inherited protocols list** is stored at **offset 2**.
+The list starts with the number of inherited protocols as a pointer-sized integer, and is followed by that many protocol descriptor pointers.
+If the protocol inherits no other protocols, this pointer is null.
-- For an ObjC-compatible protocol, its **required instance methods** are stored at **offset 2** as an ObjC-compatible method list.
+- For an ObjC-compatible protocol, its **required instance methods** are stored at **offset 3** as an ObjC-compatible method list.
 This is null for native Swift protocols.
-- For an ObjC-compatible protocol, its **required class methods** are stored at **offset 3** as an ObjC-compatible method list.
+- For an ObjC-compatible protocol, its **required class methods** are stored at **offset 4** as an ObjC-compatible method list.
 This is null for native Swift protocols.
-- For an ObjC-compatible protocol, its **optional instance methods** are stored at **offset 4** as an ObjC-compatible method list.
+- For an ObjC-compatible protocol, its **optional instance methods** are stored at **offset 5** as an ObjC-compatible method list.
 This is null for native Swift protocols.
-- For an ObjC-compatible protocol, its **optional class methods** are stored at **offset 5** as an ObjC-compatible method list.
+- For an ObjC-compatible protocol, its **optional class methods** are stored at **offset 6** as an ObjC-compatible method list.
 This is null for native Swift protocols.
-- For an ObjC-compatible protocol, its **instance properties** are stored at **offset 6** as an ObjC-compatible property list.
+- For an ObjC-compatible protocol, its **instance properties** are stored at **offset 7** as an ObjC-compatible property list.
 This is null for native Swift protocols.
-- The **size** of the protocol descriptor record is stored as a 32-bit integer at **offset 7**.
+- The **size** of the protocol descriptor record is stored as a 32-bit integer at **offset 8**.
 This is currently 72 on 64-bit platforms and 40 on 32-bit platforms.
 - **Flags** are stored as a 32-bit integer after the size.
 The following bits are currently used (counting from least significant bit zero):